ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

       | **sample**: CC 0000

     msg_code
-      Return code extracted from the `msg` so that it can better evaluated.
-For example, ABEND(S0C4) would yield ""S0C4".
+      Return code extracted from the `msg` so that it can be evaluated.
+For example, ABEND(S0C4) would yield "S0C4".

       | **type**: str
       | **sample**: S0C4